AdobeDocs/experience-manager-65.pt-BR/help/forms/using/updating-link-help-documentation.md

 ---
 title: Atualização do link para a documentação
 seo-title: Updating the link to the documentation
-description: Como atualizar o destino do link Ajuda do Workspace no espaço de trabalho do AEM Forms para apontar para o link de documentação personalizado.
+description: Como atualizar o destino do link de Ajuda do Espaço de trabalho no espaço de trabalho do AEM Forms para apontar para o link de documentação personalizado.
 seo-description: How-to update the destination of Workspace Help link in AEM Forms workspace to point to your custom documentation link.
 uuid: 64056d10-1451-44ed-8f25-81a21037dc75
 contentOwner: robhagat